IT Metrics: 4 best practices for success

 - Service Level Agreements (SLA): SLAs are plain-language agreements between you and your customer (i.e. between the IT department and the business) that may include one or more of the other metrics mentioned here.
 The promises made in SLAs (about uptime, mean time to resolve, etc.) are one of the reasons IT teams need to track these metrics.
 IT teams can keep track of the percentage of SLAs that are being met.

 These metrics just represent a jumping off point and you may choose to track a small number of metrics or many of them.
 The important thing to remember is that every team’s tracking and reporting needs are different.
-For a deeper dive on metrics and KPIs related to incident management, check out this article.
+Here's a deeper dive on metrics and KPIs related to incident management.

 Best practices for successful IT metrics and reporting